hartwigmedical/scripts/datarequest/README.md

 ### Alignments

-Sharing of BAM files is currently only supported for samples which have been published so far, but in case you do have access they are also visible in the [Download Portal](https://portal.hartwigmedicalfoundation.nl).
+Sharing of BAM files is currently only supported for samples which have been previously published, but in case you do have access they can be accessed in the [Download Portal](https://portal.hartwigmedicalfoundation.nl).

 ### Sample selection

-By default, in addition to data-request specific criteria, samples for which one of the below applies are **exluded**:
+By default, in addition to data-request specific criteria, samples for which one of the below applies are **excluded**:

 - Samples from patients where informed consent is from before 21 April 2016.
 - Samples with poor quality (PURPLE qcStatus != PASS).